-Our new for 2017 Clackamas River Lodge program is the ultimate all-inclusive Winter/Spring steelhead experience.
+Our Clackamas River Lodge program is the ultimate all-inclusive Winter/Spring steelhead experience.
 Small group size of 4 or 5 anglers, 2 or 3 anglers per boat/guide.
 Beautiful and modern riverfront lodging is very comfortable with cell service and wi-fi.
 Each guest gets their own private bedroom with queen bed.
 Our talented chef prepares all the meals, and our fun yet professional guides will keep you in the best water for 8-10 hours each day.
 They will give you the best odds of success while improving your spey casting and fishing skills, we love teaching technique and enjoy our time on the water.
 Overnight, the jet boats stay in the water right in front of the lodge which also happens to be a great steelhead run...Steelheading doesn't get any more convenient than this!

 all-inclusive RATES FOR Clackamas river lodge TRIPS: